egistic/gc-pay/memory-bank/tasks.md

     - Set migration as base (down_revision = None)
     - Updated existing migration chain to reference the new base migration
     - Added proper indexes and foreign key constraints
+    - Used SQL-only approach compatible with server execution
   - Migration chain:
-    - 64091dba3fd0 (base) → c144dd067aa7 → 6c7ca75a1298 (head)
+    - 18fb4e44fc7f (base) → c144dd067aa7 → 6c7ca75a1298 (head)
   - Expected result:
     - Running `alembic upgrade head` from empty database will create complete schema
     - All tables, ENUMs, indexes, and constraints will be created
     - Migration chain is properly structured with base migration
+    - Compatible with SQL-only execution on server
   - Verification:
-    - ✅ Base migration created with all tables and ENUMs
+    - ✅ Base migration created with all tables and ENUMs (597 lines)
     - ✅ Migration chain properly updated
     - ✅ Alembic history shows correct sequence
     - ✅ All foreign key relationships and constraints included
-  - Status: ✅ COMPLETED
+    - ✅ SQL-only approach for server compatibility

-- [x] [Level 1] Fix payment_priority_old type mismatch issue (Completed: 2025-01-27)
-  - Task: Fix "column priority is of type payment_priority_old but expression is of type paymentpriority" error
-  - Problem: Migration tried to cast to paymentpriority but column had type payment_priority_old
-  - Root cause: Partial migration execution left enum in intermediate state
-  - Solution implemented:
-    1. ✅ Fixed UPDATE query to use correct enum type (payment_priority_old)
-    2. ✅ Created server fix script to handle enum state
-    3. ✅ Added proper enum type detection and correction
-  - Files modified:
-    - `/home/zhandos/gp_latest/gc-spends-backend/alembic/versions/601859670843_update_role_codes_to_uppercase.py` - Fixed UPDATE query
-    - `/home/zhandos/gp_latest/gc-spends-backend/fix_priority_old_type_issue.sql` - Server fix script
-    - `/home/zhandos/gp_latest/gc-spends-backend/run_priority_old_fix.sh` - Execution script
-  - Changes made:
-    - Changed UPDATE query to use payment_priority_old instead of paymentpriority
-    - Added server fix script to handle partial migration states
-    - Added proper enum type detection and correction logic
-  - Expected result:
-    - Migration will run successfully without type mismatch errors
-    - Enum types will be properly handled in all states
-    - Partial migration states will be corrected
-  - Next steps:
-    1. Run on server: `./run_priority_old_fix.sh` (fixes enum state)
-    2. Then run: `alembic upgrade head` (applies the migration)
   - Status: ✅ COMPLETED

 - [x] [Level 1] Create base Alembic migration for empty database (Completed: 2025-01-27)